-A. First Stage
+A. First stage

-Table 1 reports the results of the first-stage regression.
-Column 1 describes the effect of oil prices on the amount of foreign aid received by nonoil producing Muslim countries.
-The coefficient on aid is 0.116, which means that a \$10 increase in the price of oil provides a windfall of foreign aid to nonoil producing Muslim countries equal to 1.16 percent of GDP.
-The control variables have the expected signs.
-Richer and more populous countries receive less aid (as a percent of GDP), countries at war receive less aid, and growth is insignificant.
-The F-test on the instrument yields a value of 28.3, easily exceeding the threshold for weak instruments of 10 suggested by Douglas Staiger and James H. Stock (1997).
+Table 1 reports the results of the first stage regression.
+Column 1 describes the effect of oil prices on the amount of foreign aid received by non-oil producer Muslim countries.
+The coefficient on aid is 0.116 which means that an increase in the price of oil by \$10 provides a windfall of foreign aid to non-oil producer Muslim countries equal to 1.16 percent of GDP.
+The control variables have the expected signs: richer and more populous countries receive less aid (as a percent of GDP), countries at war receive less aid, and growth is insignificant.
+The F-test on the instrument yields a value of 28.3 easily exceeding the threshold for weak instruments of 10 suggested by Staiger and Stock (1997).

-The instrument performs reasonably well in the regressions using data averaged over four years.
-A \$10 increase in the price of oil provides an average windfall of foreign aid to nonoil-producing Muslim countries equal to 1.1 percent of GDP.
+The instrument performs reasonably well in the regressions using data averaged over 4 years.
+An increase in the price of oil by \$10 provides an average windfall of foreign aid to non-oil Muslim countries equal to 1.1 percent of GDP.
 The control variables jump around somewhat, and the F-test on the instrument (13.1) exceeds the threshold for weak instruments.
-The strength of the first-stage regression at annual and four-year frequencies allows us to run two-stage least squares on a variety of outcome variables, though the lower F-statistic on the four-year data warns of noisier results on the pooled data.
+The strength of the first stage regression at both annual and 4-year frequencies allows us to run two stage least squares on a variety of outcome variables, though the lower F-statistic on the 4-year data warns of noisier results on the pooled data.